clickmimo/clickmimo.github.io/_posts/thm/2022-1-24-bounty-hacker.md

 ![shell](/assets/images/thm/bounty-hacker/shell.png)

 Here is the first flag.
 Now we need to find way to escalate our privileges.
-The first thing that I awlays check is whether the current user has any permissions to execute sudo commands.
+The first thing that I always check is whether the current user has any permissions to execute sudo commands.

 ```
 sudo -l